fosteeco/React-IT-logger-udemy/dev-journal.md

 devtools - allopws us to use redux devtools for chrome \
 First thing create a store in src/store.js \
 Redux seems pretty neat.
 Instead of having multiple contexts for all of our different states we can have one context provider that pulls in all of the contexts from the /src/reducers/index.js file.
 The dev tools sound pretty powerful too.

+## 82. Logs Reducer, Actions & Types

+Created the logs reducer in /reducers .
+Types were also defined in the /actiosns folder.
+Instead of having a logState like we would have if we weren't using redux we have a logActions.js .
+Since we are using an asyncronous function fetch to get the logs we are using redux-thunk.
+The async events will return functions instead of payloads and types.
+Within those functions is where the dispatch function will deliver the type and payload.